 I am proud to have voted for the Patient Protection and Affordable Care Act which is helping make sure the people of our district can get health insurance.
 This landmark legislation is holding insurance companies more accountable, increasing competition and guaranteeing more health insurance options.

-Many people have already experienced the Affordable Care Act’s benefits.
-Insurance companies can no longer drop your coverage when you get sick or deny coverage to children with pre-existing conditions.
+Under the law, insurance companies can no longer drop your coverage when you get sick or deny coverage to children with pre-existing conditions.
 Adults with pre-existing conditions now have access to coverage.
 Being a woman can no longer be treated as a pre-existing condition and your coverage can’t be dropped because you become pregnant.
-New insurance plans are required to cover preventive services and immunizations with no co-payments.
+Insurance plans are required to cover preventive services and immunizations with no co-payments.
 Seniors are saving millions on prescription drugs.
 Small businesses that provide coverage to their employees now get a tax credit on insurance premiums.
 And, the hidden taxes all insured individuals currently pay toward the cost of emergency room visits by people without insurance have ended.